Gabriel Arias Player Props: Guardians vs. Blue Jays

 Gabriel Arias At The Plate

-- Arias is batting .199 with seven doubles, five home runs and 24 walks.
+- Arias is hitting .196 with seven doubles, five home runs and 24 walks.

-- Arias has reached base via a hit in 27 games this year (of 64 played), and had multiple hits in seven of those games.
+- Arias has picked up a hit in 41.5% of his 65 games this year, with multiple hits in 10.8% of them.

-- In 7.8% of his games this season, he has gone deep, and 2.5% of his trips to the plate.
+- He has homered in 7.7% of his games this year, and 2.5% of his chances at the plate.

-- In six games this season (9.4%), Arias has picked up an RBI, and in four of those games (6.3%) he had more than one.
+- Arias has picked up an RBI in 9.2% of his games this season, with more than one RBI in 6.2% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.